dcalab/p4-mapreduce-w17-public/spec/Spec.rst

     python3 worker.py 6000 6001 &
     python3 worker.py 6000 6002 &

-This wil start up a master which will listen on port 6000 using TCP.
+This will start up a master which will listen on port 6000 using TCP.
 Then, we start up two workers, and tell them that they should communicate with the master on port 6000, and then tell them which port to listen on.
 The `&` means to start the process in the background.